PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 And this is when I took a break from this project(again!)...

-Until 12th August, 2021, when I was so bored I decided to just rebuild the whole thing again in Svelte.
+Until 12th August 2021, when I was so bored I decided to just rebuild the whole thing again in Svelte.
 So that's what I did.

 # Svelte: The golden age

-I began migrating on morning of 12th August, kept at it whole day, and got the Dock, the menubar, and the action center working, as it was a matter of copy pasting only.
+I began migrating on the morning of 12th August, kept at it the whole day, and got the Dock, the menubar, and the action center working, as it was a matter of copy-pasting only.

-As for the dock animation, I had [already done an article about it](https://puruvj.dev/blog/macos-dock-animation-svelte), so all I had to do was just copy paste stuff.
+As for the dock animation, I had [already done an article about it](https://puruvj.dev/blog/macos-dock-animation-svelte), so all I had to do was just copy-paste stuff, again 😏.

-I continued on 13th too, working whole day, implementing the different apps.
+I continued on the 13th too, working the whole day, implementing the different apps.
 Finally completed by the end of the day.

 # Results